12 Feb, 2019

 - Wants what feels good.
 If we act on every impulse we have, we put ourselves and others in danger.
 Just because something feels pleasurable or exciting, doesn’t mean it’s healthy.
 Love means looking beyond the moment to what is best for the health of both people.

-Don’t settle for fake love.
-You are so much more valuable than that!
-If you ever feel unsafe or disrespected in a relationship, talk to a trusted adult ASAP.
+Teaching the youth that they shouldn’t settle for fake love is essential.
+They are so much more valuable than that!
+If they ever feel unsafe or disrespected in a relationship, they should feel comfortable talking to a trusted adult ASAP.

 We all need help building healthy relationships.
 Let’s be there for each other.
 Real love is worth it.